-Greg Pendleton is an accomplished commercial litigator.
-He focuses his practice on insurance coverage advice and litigation, exclusively on behalf of policyholders.
-He is experienced in disputes over coverage for professional errors and omissions, property damage, bodily injuries, construction defects, data breaches, director and officer liabilities, employment disputes, environmental contamination, and securities fraud.
-In addition, Greg handles first-party coverage matters such as product recall and contamination, food spoilage, cyber crimes and computer fraud, and wind, flood, or fire damage.
+Greg Pendleton is an accomplished insurance recovery and business lawyer.
+He negotiates and litigates disputes over coverage for professional errors and omissions, property damage, bodily injuries, construction defects, data breaches, director and officer liabilities, employment disputes, environmental contamination, maritime claims, and securities fraud.
+Greg also handles first-party coverage matters such as product recall and contamination, food spoilage, business income loss, stock throughput, marine cargo, and wind, flood, or fire damage.
 Greg is a leader in the rapidly evolving field of insurance for cyber losses and liabilities, including social engineering.

-In his general commercial practice, Greg represents businesses and business owners in contract and tort disputes.
-He also maintains a healthcare practice, advising physicians and other healthcare professionals involved in licensing investigations by the Department of Health.
+In his general commercial practice, Greg represents businesses in contract, tort, and governance disputes.
+He also maintains a healthcare practice, advising physicians and other healthcare professionals involved in licensing investigations.
 Greg’s clients appreciate his calm and practical approach to their business and professional problems.

-Greg joined the firm in 2016 because he wanted to focus his practice on insurance recovery and GTTC was the place to do it.
-After graduating from law school in 2006, he held a John A. Knauss Marine Policy Fellowship in the Office of the Undersecretary of Commerce in Washington, D.C.
-Before joining GTTC, he was an associate at law firms in Boston and Seattle.
+After graduating from law school in 2006, Greg held a John A. Knauss Marine Policy Fellowship in the Office of the Undersecretary of Commerce in Washington, D.C.
+Before joining GTTC, he practiced at law firms in Boston and Seattle.

 Tunnel boring machine breaks down, insurers refusing to pay